rhit-caozz/ASL-Live-Translator-Project/README.md

 ## Running Live Translator

 <ol>
-  <li>Download Kaggle ASL Dataset and alex_net trained classifier into the same directory as camera.m </li>
+  <li>Download Kaggle ASL Dataset and alex_net trained classifier (via running alex_net.mat and saving the trained network) into the same directory as camera.m </li>
   <li>Ensure alex_net.mat and camera.m are in the same directory </li>
   <li>camera.m uses base integrated camera.
 This can modified within the script.
 Ensure that the proper camera is being used </li>
   <li>Run camera.m to begin live translations</li>